 We have derived and quantified the corrections on the spectral continuum of kilonovae due to relativistic Doppler and time-delay effects.
 These corrections are essential for determining the intrinsic physical temperature in the ejecta, as shown in this analysis for the epoch 1 X-shooter spectrum.
 More broadly, the multi-temperature blackbody framework provides a new avenue for constraining properties for kilonovae with high SNR spectra spanning ultraviolet, optical and near-infrared wavelengths.
 These high signal-to-noise spectra covering a broad dynamic range of wavelengths are required to constrain the percent-level continuum variations for the mildly relativistic velocities.

 Interestingly, while the standard framework of fitting single-temperature blackbodies is at least theoretically invalid for relativistic and/or rapidly cooling ejecta, it still provides a convenient functional approximation and proves remarkably coherent for the characteristic velocities and cooling-rates of AT2017gfo.
 We note the multi-temperature perspective is interesting in the context of future kilonova detections for probing their potentially diverse properties, where the blackbody width may provide independent and corroborating constraints.
 Follow-up spectroscopy of future kilonovae will peer into even earlier phases of the expansion, potentially exploring higher velocities, $v_{bb} \approx 0.4c-0.5c$, as suggested in some hydrodynamical merger simulations \citep{Bauswein2013}.
-Given the strongly non-linear relation between the expansion velocity and the magnitude of SED variations seen in Fig. \ref{fig:ratio}, such observations will significantly deviate from a simple blackbody model.
+Given the strongly non-linear relation between the expansion velocity and the magnitude of SED variations seen in Fig. \ref{fig:ratio}, such observations may deviate from a simple blackbody model.

-Lastly, we note that the observational practice of fitting a Planck function to kilonova spectra is remarkably accurate when compared to current numerical simulations.
-Particularly, the wavelength-dependent opacity of the atmosphere and the temperature-gradients within the ejecta may naively imply the need for additional spectral corrections as different radial temperatures introduce an additional broadening of the blackbody.
+Lastly, we note that the observational practice of fitting a Planck function to the kilonova spectra is remarkably empirically accurate especially when compared to current radiative transfer simulations \citep[eg.][]{Shingles2023}.
+For instance, the wavelength-dependent opacity of the atmosphere and the temperature-gradients within the ejecta may naively imply the need for additional spectral corrections as different radial temperatures introduce an additional broadening of the blackbody.
 As such, any prescription for the opacity and temperature-gradient can easily be modelled and included within the framework of this analysis (alongside the other parameters investigated).
 However, modelling is complicated as the opacity is dominated by lines from \rproc \ elements, which currently have limited atomic data and incomplete line-lists \citep{Gaigalas2019,Tanaka2020,Gillanders2021}.